Very long chain fatty acid

-A very-long-chain fatty acid (VLCFA) is a fatty acid with 22 or more carbons.
+In the field of biology, very-long-chain fatty acid (VLCFA) is a fatty acid with 22 or more carbons.
+In chemistry, these are more commonly knowns as wax acids, a subgroup of saturated unbranched alkanoic acids.
+The frontier between fatty acids (strictly defined) and wax acids is fluid.

+Biological importance

 Their biosynthesis occurs in the endoplasmic reticulum.
 VLCFA's can represent up to a few percent of the total fatty acid content of a cell.

 Unlike most fatty acids, VLCFAs are too long to be metabolized in the mitochondria, in the endoplasmic reticulum (ER) in plants and must be metabolized in peroxisomes.

 Certain peroxisomal disorders, such as adrenoleukodystrophy and Zellweger syndrome, can be associated with an accumulation of VLCFAs.

 Enzymes that produce VLCFAs are the targets of herbicides including pyroxasulfone.